owulveryck/blog/content/post/graphql-appolo-react.md

 Et Voilà...
 If you:

 * start the graphql-test server from the last post
-* start the dev environment with `npm start` withing the blog-test folder
+* start the dev environment with `npm start` inside the blog-test folder
 * go to http://localhost:3000